sephora-k212/cyclistic-bike-share-analysis/README.md

 ## Project Overview

-This case study is based on a fictional company called, Cyclistic, a bike-share service operating in Chicago.
+This case study is based on a fictional company, Cyclistic, a bike-share service operating in Chicago.

 The business objective was defined by the following key question:
 > *"How do annual members and casual riders use Cyclistic bikes differently?"*